davestewart/nuxt-areas/docs/advanced.md

 ## Debugging

-> Help to debug Areas when Nuxt can't find paths and dies
+> Help debugging Areas when things don't work

 If things at any point don't work, for example you're experimenting with areas subfolders configuration, you can dump every setting, option and configuration that Areas uses or generates, to disk so you can get an idea of what is going on beneath the hood.